TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ~~~~~~~

 `--exclude|-e`
-   Full table name or wildcard expression to exclude from the export.
+   Full table name or wildcard expression to exclude from the export

 - Accept value: yes
 - Is value required: yes